 The growing popularity around VPNs has been well documented, and comes as a reaction to security fears online (and perhaps also to watch Netflix from another country).
-We explain what exactly a VPN is and how to get one set up.
+We explain how to set up and use a VPN on your PC.

 First, let us briefly explain what a VPN and how it works is to get you started.
 VPN stands for virtual private network and there are several reasons why you might want to use one.